Your money is your livelihood, so where you put it matters

 Are my accounts at Varo Bank FDIC insured?

 Absolutely.
-With Varo, your deposits are FDIC-insured to up to $250,000.
-You can breathe easy knowing your money is safe.
+With Varo, your deposits are FDIC-insured to up to $250,000 in the unlikely event of a bank failure.
+You can rest assured knowing your money is safe.